gellilazeru/sql_lab43/tasks.md

 <!-- Copy solution here -->

+-- find PL code in divisions
+-- use code in PL to find matches
+-- adding the goals
+-- create a column,research how to rename (AS)
+-- DESC needs to be used
+-- the one with more home goals come before in the order when the total is the same (HELP??)
+-- attempt to put in one line

+SELECT * FROM divisions WHERE name LIKE 'Premier League';
+SELECT division_code, fthg, ftag, (fthg + ftag) AS total FROM matches WHERE division_code = 'E0' ORDER BY total DESC

 ```

 10) Find the name of the division in which the most goals were scored in a single season and the year in which it happened.